MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Experimental Results

 \subsection{Experimental Setups}

 \paragraph{Practical Implementation.} In our experiments, we focus on fine-tuning pretrained models.
 The KL-regularized objective in~\eqref{KL+MCLR objective main text} requires sampling from the base model, which incurs significant computational overhead.
-Although one can combine denoising score matching (DSM) with MCLR as in~\eqref{MLE with Likelihood ratio constraint}, we empirically observe no performance gains from this formulation (see~\cref{sec: MCLR does not benefit from DSM}).
-Therefore, throughout the paper we fine-tune diffusion models using~\eqref{denoiser perspective} alone.
-This simplified formulation yields strong empirical performance while reducing hyperparameter sensitivity, as MCLR introduces only a single hyperparameter, i.e., the learning rate.
+Although one can combine DSM with MCLR as in~\eqref{MLE with Likelihood ratio constraint}, we empirically observe that fine-tuning diffusion models using~\eqref{denoiser perspective} alone is sufficient to exhibit strong performance.
+Therefore, throughout the main text, we fine-tune diffusion models using only~\eqref{denoiser perspective}.
+This simplified formulation achieves strong empirical performance while reducing hyperparameter sensitivity, as MCLR introduces only a single hyperparameter, i.e., the learning rate.
+Nevertheless, including the DSM or KL losses can improve training stability, discussed in~\cref{effect of DSM Regularization}.

-The theoretical equivalence between MCLR and CFG requires an adaptive weighting scheme as in~\eqref{CFG equivalent MCLR form 1}, which is intractable in practice.
-While this weight could in principle be approximated via an ELBO approximation, we instead adopt the standard (without adaptive weighting) MCLR objective.
-Despite this simplification, we find that standard MCLR achieves comparable quantitative performance to CFG and produces similar qualitative effects. \paragraph{Datasets, Models, and Baselines.}We evaluate MCLR alongside several baselines, including CCA, CC-DPO, DDO, and CFG, on both diffusion and visual autoregressive models.
-For diffusion models, we fine-tune pretrained EDM2 models~\cite{karras2024analyzing} on ImageNet-64$\times$64 and ImageNet-512$\times$512.
+The theoretical equivalence between MCLR and CFG requires an adaptive weighting scheme as in~\eqref{CFG equivalent MCLR form 1}.
+While this weight could in principle be approximated via an ELBO approximation or computed with an extra classifier, we instead adopt the standard (without adaptive weighting) MCLR objective.
+Despite this simplification, we find that standard MCLR achieves comparable quantitative performance to CFG and produces similar qualitative effects.

+\paragraph{Datasets, Models, and Baselines.}We evaluate MCLR alongside several baselines, including CCA, CC-DPO, DDO, and CFG, on both diffusion and visual autoregressive models.
+For diffusion models, we fine-tune pretrained EDM2 models~\cite{karras2024analyzing} on ImageNet-64$\times$64 and ImageNet-512$\times$512, and SiT (with REPA) model~\cite{yurepresentation} on ImageNet-256$\times$256.
 For visual autoregressive models, we fine-tune VAR-d24 model~\cite{tian2024visual} on ImageNet-256$\times$256. \paragraph{Evaluation Metrics.}We evaluate generative performance using \text{Fr\'echet Distance} (FD)~\cite{heusel2017gans}, Precision and Recall~\cite{kynkaanniemi2019improved}, and Inception score (IS)~\cite{salimans2016improved}.
 FD measures distributional alignment, IS favors class-discriminative samples with high prediction confidence, Precision reflects sample fidelity and Recall measures diversity.
 FD, Precision, and Recall can be computed using either Inception or DINOv2 features.